-In this paper we have proposed a view-dependent model for automatic focus+context volume visualization.
-It introduces new factor to the traditional volume rendering pipeline, i.e., the importance dimension.
-According to the importance and viewpoint settings a each object is rendered in order to maximize the visual information.
+In this paper we have proposed importance-driven volume rendering as a view-dependent model for automatic focus+context volume visualization.
+A new factor to the traditional volume rendering pipeline is introduced, i.e., the importance dimension.
+According to the importance and viewpoint settings each object is rendered in order to maximize the visual information.
 This method allows to see structures within the volume as dense as possible.
-The sparse representation is chosen only if other, more important structures are occluded.
+A sparse representation is chosen only if other, more important structures are occluded.

-We have discussed three different schemes for levels of sparseness.
+We have discussed three schemes for levels of sparseness.
 This factor controls the optical properties or the amount of visible elements of the volume.
-Smooth opacity change works well in combination with desaturation.
-The amount of visible volume elements can be distributed uniformly over the whole volume, or the first- and second-order derivatives can be used for visibility distribution.
+Smooth opacity changes work well in combination with desaturation.
+The amount of visible volume elements can be distributed uniformly over the whole volume, or the firstand second-order derivatives can be used for visibility distribution.